-No outside visitors will be allowed in Bard's campus buildings, including dormitories, until New York State and public health authorities curtail mandated health and social distancing restrictions.
+No outside visitors will be allowed in Bard's campus buildings, including dormitories, until New York State and public health authorities curtail mandated health and physical distancing restrictions.

-This semester Bard will operate as a restricted campus, with Bard facilities open only to students, faculty and staff, and a small number of approved visitors.
-The campus’ outdoor spaces will remain open to the public to engage in physically distanced activities, but access to buildings is restricted to members of the Bard community.
+This semester Bard will operate as a restricted campus, with Bard facilities open only to students, faculty and staff, and a small number of approved visitors on a limited basis for essential civic activities such as elections, where visitors will be directed to closely controlled facilities operated and cleaned in keeping with New York State and CDC approved COVID-19 protocols.
+The campus’s outdoor spaces will remain open to the public to engage in physically distanced activities, but access to buildings is restricted to members of the Bard community.
 Access to residence hall dormitories will be limited to those who reside there.

 To optimize the health and well-being of our students and employees, Bard is establishing “restricted facilities”—classrooms, residence halls, laboratories, dining areas, sports facilities—that are only open to Bard students and employees.
 Our restricted facilities will:

-- Limit the number of students in the classroom and provide for social distancing.
+- Limit the number of students in the classroom and provide for physical distancing.

 - Designate entry and exit points for buildings.

-- Adhere to sanitization and social distancing requirements, including adequate hygiene and PPE supplies, and reduce common seating areas.
+- Adhere to sanitization and physical distancing requirements, including adequate hygiene and PPE supplies, and reduce common seating areas.

-- Limit occupancy of classrooms and other public spaces on campus to 50%.
+- Limit occupancy of classrooms and other public spaces on campus to 50 percent.

-- Enforce social distancing through placement of signs and barriers.
+- Enforce physical distancing through placement of signs and barriers.

 Will there be athletic team competition this fall?